 The local cheetaurs are (just like every cheetaur group you've met) intrigued by the offworld design of your strap-on wings.
 Their long, awkward, multilimbed bodies and heavier build makes it hard to design workable cheetaur wings.
 They're a handy people--they'd have done it long since if it were practical.
 Large fixed-wing gliders, yes, but gliders depend on updrafts, and those are found mostly over land.
-And cheetaurs don't need faster land vehicles--they are all-terrain vehicles; they love to run.
+And cheetaurs don't need faster land vehicles--they are fast land vehicles, and all-terrain too.
+They love to run.

 No, it's only a way to fly over seas that cheetaurs need and want.
 And for that, they need powered flight.
 Alone of all the Lyrans you've met, the Hisagazian cheetaurs are tinkering with small steam engines.
 It seems unlikely to work, doesn't it?
 And weight's not the only problem.
 Reliability!